ros2/ros2_documentation/source/How-To-Guides/Migrating-from-ROS1/Migrating-YAML-Parameter-Files.rst

 .. _yaml-ros1-ros2:

-YAML Parameter File Migration Guide from ROS 1
+Migrating YAML Parameter Files from ROS 1 to ROS 2
 ==================================================

 This guide describes how to adapt ROS 1 parameters files for ROS 2.